L4S Gear: Technical Evaluations for Low Latency Networks

 Review the guide on building RPi kernels.

-Set up the environment and build:
+Set up the RPI environment:

 KERNEL=kernel_2712_l4s